 In March 2022, FRIDA launched its eighth Call for Applications for young feminist organizers in majority countries, receiving over 1,400 applications in seven weeks.
-We received over 300 applications from young feminist organizers from Latin America, over 30 from the Caribbean, over 600 We are grateful to and deeply inspired by from West, East, South, and Central all the groups who dedicated their time and energy to fully engaging in the participatory Africa, 170 from South, East Asia, and the Pacific, and over 100 from Central grantmaking process, each bringing with Eastern Europe, Caucasus, and Central them their unique perspective and expertise and North Asia. when voting for their peers.
-This is indeed a manifestation of the power of collective action and its potential to transform our This cohort includes 43 groups working on LGBTQIA + rights, with 33 of these communities and world.
+We received over 300 applications from young feminist organizers from Latin America, over 30 from the Caribbean, over 600 from West, East, South, and Central Africa, 170 from South, East Asia, and the Pacific, and over 100 from Central Eastern Europe, Caucasus, and Central and North Asia.